Browse by Topic

-If you’re age 19 to 25, you probably don’t spend a lot of time thinking about health insurance.
+If you’re a young adult under the age of 26, you probably don’t spend a lot of time thinking about health insurance.
 You might not even have it.
-You don’t have to explain why—we all know insurance isn’t very exciting.
+You don’t have to explain why — we all know insurance isn’t very exciting.
 But it’s important.
 And getting coverage might be easier than you think.

 You can get coverage through your parents’ health care plan, as long as their plan covers dependents.
 You can stay on their plan until you’re 26, even if you’re: